Cornell-MAE-UG/fa25-portfolio-yl4262/_projects/2025-linear-actuator-design.md

 image: /assets/images/hw-4-portfolio.jpg
 ---

-For a class, we were asked to design a mechanism with 3 pin supports, a rigid linear actuator and a bar in a 2D design space of 150cm long and 50 cm tall.
+For Statics and Mechanics of Materials, we were asked to design a mechanism with 3 pin supports, a rigid linear actuator and a bar in a 2D design space of 150cm long and 50 cm tall.
 We were challenged to find the configuration to lift the maximum possible weight to the highest possible height.
-After doing moment calculations, this is design I ended up with.
+After doing moment and force calculations, this is design I ended up with.